apache/pulsar-site/docs/concepts-messaging.md

 ### Routing modes

 When publishing to partitioned topics, you must specify a *routing mode*.
-The routing mode determines which partition---that is, which internal topic---each message should be published to.
+The routing mode determines each message should be published to which partition or which internal topic.

 There are three [MessageRoutingMode](/api/client/org/apache/pulsar/client/api/MessageRoutingMode) available: